dionisiskon/CN-novel-stat-updater/README.md

 # CN-novel-stat-updater

 The python programs helps keeping stats of your favorite novels from a chinese website called 69shu.com and comrademao.com.
+I made it because I filled my bookmarks and I can't always open 50 pages. :joy:

 ## Usage